-- a.
-Central laboratory confirmation of tumor tissue sample adequacy is required prior to subject randomization in the study.
+8. Provide either a newly obtained or archival tissue sample for intratumoral immune-related GEP and for PD-L1 by immunohistochemistry analysis.
+Newly-obtained tissue is preferred.
+Formalin-fixed, paraffin-embedded (FFPE) block specimens are preferred to slides.
+Repeat samples will be required if a newly-obtained tissue sample is not adequate and archival tissue is not provided or if a newly obtained tissue sample is not provided and an archival sample is also not adequate.
+For purposes of this study, newly-obtained tissue refers to tissue that was collected between the last line of therapy and the first dose of study medication. - a.
+Central laboratory confirmation of tumor tissue sample adequacy is required prior to subject enrollment in the study.
 If multiple tumor samples are submitted, at least one of the samples must be confirmed to be adequate by the central laboratory prior to subject being enrolled. - b.
-Subjects from whom newly-obtained samples cannot be obtained (e.g. inaccessible or subject safety concern) an archived specimen may be submitted. - c.
-If newly obtained tissue is provided and an archived tissue sample is available, it should also be provided to support evaluation of the clinical utility of immune-related GEP assessment and PD-L1 analysis by immunohistochemistry in newly obtained vs. archived tissue samples; however, a subject will not be excluded from participating in the study if he/she has provided newly obtained tissue and an archived tissue sample is not available or is otherwise insufficient for analysis.
+Subjects from whom newly-obtained samples cannot be obtained (eg, inaccessible or subject safety concern) an archived specimen may be submitted. - c.
+If newly obtained tissue is provided and an archived tissue sample is available, it should also be provided to support evaluation of the clinical utility of immune-related GEP assessment and PD-L1 analysis by immunohistochemistry analysis in newly obtained versus archived tissue samples; however, a subject will not be excluded from participating if he/she has provided newly obtained tissue and an archived tissue sample is not available or is insufficient for analysis.
+9. Female subjects of childbearing potential must have a negative urine or serum pregnancy test within 72 hours prior to receiving the first dose of study medication.
+If the urine test is positive or cannot be confirmed as negative, a serum pregnancy test will be required.